Team GB Trailblazers: Rebecca Adlington

 Rebecca Adlington's inspiration

-Adlington took an active role in nurturing the next generation of British talent - notably Adam Peaty.
+Adlington took an active role in inspiring the next generation of British talent - most notably Tokyo 2020 medallist Freya Anderson.

 Anderson said: “When I was younger it was Becky Adlington, she was British Swimming’s golden girl, and to get two gold medals at 19 was obviously very inspiring.